 Carradine has two daughters, actress Ever Carradine (with Susan Snyder), Marika Reed Carradine with his wife Edie Mani, and a son, Ian Alexander Carradine.
 He is also the uncle (via his older brother Keith) of actress Martha Plimpton.

 In addition to working in modern Westerns, Robert thrilled a generation with his most memorable performance in Revenge of the Nerds becoming the icon for ‘nerds’ worldwide.
+Well known for playing hte role of Lizzie McGuire’s father in the show Lizzie McGuire, multiple generations love Mr. Carradine.
 With a wide range of film and television roles, some speculate he is the best amongst a great family of actors.
 Most recently he co-starred in Bill Tilghman & The Outlaws.

 Being and performing in front of people has always been paramount in Gary’s life except for the time that his father embarrassed him so badly that he peed his pants.
 That incident lead to the early discovery that making people laugh would create many positive opportunities and open many doors to contributing to people around the world.
 It soon became clear, however, that one could not simply joke his way through life.
 Life, he discovered, is much more than “This rabbi walks into a bar…”

 He followed fate’s fickle finger when it pointed to acting.
 As a result, his first professional job was the starring role in a full-length movie.
 Over the next 12 years, scores of plays, numerous television appearances and several movies led to starring roles in three television series: “Michael Shayne,” “Hondo” and “The Virginian.”
 Photoplay Magazine voted him “The Most Promising Newcomer.”
 We don’t know if the results of that poll would repeat itself today given that Gary’s late mother is no longer on Photoplay’s board of directors.
 But, we digress.